PEDIGREE UK

 The risks of taking puppies out before vaccinations

-So, we’ve established that your new puppy won’t have the full protection they need until their second set of vaccinations have taken effect (about two weeks afterwards but check with your vet).
+Though they will have some new freedoms after their first round of vaccinations, your new puppy won’t have the full protection they need until their second set of vaccinations has taken effect (about two weeks afterwards, but check with your vet).

 This means you have to be very careful before this and not allow your puppy to mix with other dogs or play in places other dogs have been (some diseases such as Parvovirus can stay in the soil for up to a year).
 When you need to take your puppy out, you can always carry them to keep them safe.